 By the 10th Century CE, the decorative programme was dominated by the images of women who may appear alone or as partners in mithuna images, carved in high reliefs on temple walls.

 In the 11th Century CE, with the introduction of two storied janghas, their images were shifted to the upper storey along with mithuna and maithuna images, so that they appear more like celestial damsels, being high above eye-level.

 Pleasure gardens surrounded the temple complex and the entire Ekamra Kshetra as the realm of Kama.

-According to Puranas, in the marriage procession of Shiva, the physical beauty of the God is such that the women of the city leave all household duties to catch a glimpse of him.
+According to Puranas, in the marriage procession of Shiva, the physical beauty of God is such that the women of the city leave all household duties to catch a glimpse of him.
 One in her haste runs out half-dressed holding her cloth and girdle in her hands.
-Another, in the midst of her bath and toilet come out with the shampoo powder still held in her hands while still another come out with her garments worn inside out.
+Another, in the midst of her bath and toilet, come out with the shampoo powder still held in her hands while still, another come out with her garments worn inside out.

 It is evident that the amorous activities of gods and celestial did, in fact, serve as models and behaviour and conduct for the luxury living aristocratic society by the 12th century.
 The constant interplay between human conduct and celestial behaviour, the changing moral ethics, behaviours and aesthetic tastes of the aristocracy and the priesthood were being constantly incorporated into the religious texts and temple iconography.

 He can be contacted at email@example.com